callihiggins/DWDMobile/README.md

 ## Introduction

-This experimental 6-week, 2 point course will provide a framework for learning how to develop and program web applications and will focus on mobile web development.
+This course will provide a framework for learning how to develop and program web applications and will focus on mobile web development.
 Rather than the traditional model of in-class lectures, assignments, projects, and office hours, this course will heavily leverage existing online and offline resources (videos, articles, interactive tutorials, online courses, books, and more) with class time fully devoted to group and individual help sessions.

-This course will be focused on developing and deploying front-end mobile web applications using HTML5, CSS, and JavaScript.
+This course will be focused on developing and deploying mobile web applications using HTML5, CSS, and JavaScript.
+There will be a strong emphasis on front end development, however simple backend storage will be covered to enhance project potential.
+The class will cover incporporating outside data through public or personal apis and datasets.
 Additional focus will be on capabilities suited to the mobile device such as the geolocation, touch interfaces, responsive design, sensor data (gyroscope, accelerometer), and media capture.
 Finally, the course will cover using PhoneGap to deploy as a mobile application that can be distributed via Google Play and/or the Apple App Store.

 Prerequisites include Comm Lab Web and Introduction to Computational Media.